IgniteUI/igniteui-xplat-docs/doc/jp/components/geo-map-binding-multiple-shapes.md

 import { AfterViewInit, Component, TemplateRef, ViewChild } from "@angular/core";
 import { IgxShapeDataSource } from 'igniteui-angular-core';
 import { IgxGeographicMapComponent } from 'igniteui-angular-maps';
-import { IgxGeographicPolylineSeriesComponent } from 'igniteui-angular-maps';
+import { IgxGeographicPolylineSeriesComponent } from "igniteui-angular-maps";
 import { IgxGeographicShapeSeriesComponent } from 'igniteui-angular-maps';
 import { IgxGeographicSymbolSeriesComponent } from 'igniteui-angular-maps';